biigle/gpus-distribution/README.md

 # BIIGLE GPU Server Distribution

 This is the production setup of the BIIGLE GPU server.
+You can fork this repository to customize your own production instance.

 ## Installation